 When you join the Palliative Care Wellness program our clinical staff will assess your health condition and discuss how to best support you and your carer.
 As you progress through the program, clinical staff will monitor your progress and can adjust the program as your needs change.
 You and your carer will also be supported to set goals and clinical staff will help you to achieve those throughout the program.
 You will also be supported to connect with local services that may assist you.

-The program is delivered once a week in a face-to-face group session spread across 16 weeks, which both you and your carer are able to attend.
 There is no obligation to finish or attend all sessions.
 The sessions provide a supportive and positive environment to share any challenges you face or concerns you have about your end of life care.
 You will also find the groups a great opportunity to connect with people who share similar experiences as you.

 - You need to be aged over 65 or over 50 for Aboriginal & Torres Strait Islanders.